Love her or hate her, Messenger has become a familiar Plymouth landmark, welcoming thousands of people into the theatre every year.

 2014

-The story of Messenger goes all the way back to 2014, and following the theatre’s regeneration, TRP commissioned Joseph Hillier to create an exhibition marking the completion of the project.
+The story of Messenger goes back to 2014.
+Following the theatre’s regeneration project, TRP commissioned Joseph Hillier to create an exhibition marking its completion.
 Joseph captured 3D images of actors while they rehearsed Othello.
 From these 3D images, he created sculptural figures.

 He then had the idea to turn one of the figures into a large-scale sculpture for outside the theatre.
 And so, the idea for Messenger was born!